MicrosoftDocs/learn/learn-pr/vs-code/create-tunnel/includes/4-exercise-unit.md

 1. From the terminal, navigate to the TestCLI directory

 ### Install and unpack the code CLI through the terminal
-Not all computers have a UI and if this is the case and you can't access the VS Code download page, you can use the terminal to install the code CLI.
+Not all computers have a UI and if so and you can't access the VS Code download page, you can use the terminal to install the code CLI.
 Assuming you created the folder TestCLI in the previously, you can use the following commands to install the code CLI.

 1. From the TestCLI directory in the terminal, run the following command: